jasonhand/academic-kickstart/content/post/exploring-fear-of-incidents/index.md

 editable: true
 ---

+>"There is also a subtler effect, which is that the fear of on-call is often enough by itself to radically change people’s behavior.
+Entire development teams reject outright the notion of going on call, because of the impact on their personal lives, family, and in-hours effectiveness." - Niall Murphy, Microsoft "Seeking SRE"(O'Reilly)

 In some cases, we downplay the significance of an outage ... or worse ... intentionally mis-label or not report a disruption in service for fear of reprimand.

 Historically, we have felt that incidents reflected poorly in several areas of our engineering efforts and the organization.